Slow Cooker Beef Stew

 Absolutely!
 Customize your stew with vegetables like mushrooms, peas, green beans, or butternut squash.
 Add them based on their cooking times to maintain texture.

-More Simple Crockpot Recipes to Try
+More Delicious Crockpot Recipes

 A bowl of beef stew.